-You can call the Plan or visit the Plan's website, as instructed under "How to Contact the Plan" on page 1 to elect to receive any dividends allocated.

-Your election on file on the day the dividend is allocated will determine if your dividend will be paid to you in cash or reinvested in the Citigroup Common Stock Fund.
+You can visit the Plan's website or call the Plan, as instructed under "How to Contact the Plan" on page 1, to elect to receive any dividends that are at least \$40.
+The amount of the dividend and your election on file on the day the dividend is allocated will determine if your dividend will be paid to you in cash or reinvested in the Citigroup Common Stock Fund.
 You may change your election at any time.